 Digital Preservation Policy

-Authors may archive the final published version of their articles in personal or institutional repositories immediately after publication.
+Immediately after publication, authors may preserve the final published version of their work in personal or institutional repositories.

 IJEMR has been accepted into the PKP Preservation Network (PN).
 The PKP Preservation Network (PKP PN) was created by PKP to digitally archive OJS journals.
 The LOCKSS software provides decentralised and distributed preservation, as well as continuous perpetual access and the preservation of the content's authentic original version.
 The PKP PN guarantees that journals not part of the Global LOCKSS Network, which primarily maintains content from major publishers and suppliers, or an existing PLN, which saves a small number of OJS journals hosted by member libraries, can be saved using the LOCKSS software.
 See the high-level overview for further information on the PKP PN.

 Metadata and Full-Text XML Harvesting